 Mojave Max has his own website!
 You can access and enjoy Mojave Max’s website by clicking on this link www.mojavemax.com.
 The website is filled with information about Mojave Max and the emergence contest, activity sheets, fun facts, and an interactive Kids Adventure page.
 There’s also lots of information and resources for teachers as well.

 Mojave Max also has a Facebook page.
 You can reach his page by clicking here https://www.facebook.com/home.php.
 We encourage everyone to check out Mojave Max’s page and give it a “LIKE” so you can follow Max on all of his adventures at Red Rock Canyon National Conservation Area.
 His Facebook page has lots of information about Max and tortoises in general.
 We upload pictures of the Mojave Max School Assemblies as well as lots of other tortoise photos and videos.
 In addition there’s lots of information about the desert, hiking, and conservation.
 There’s also information about events that Max will be attending.

 DCP staff participate in various outreach events throughout the year.
-Some of those events have included the Trails Day event at Craig Ranch State Park, the Logandale Fair, parades, and various Open House events throughout Clark County.
+Some of those events have included the Trails Day event at Craig Ranch State Park, the Logandale County Fair, Earth Day events, parades, and various Open House events throughout Clark County.
 The Mojave Max Mascot makes appearances at many of these events, has great giveaways, and is available for pictures.